K-12 Programs

 For students in grades 1-6

-This event, hosted by the Women In Engineering Program, introduces children in 1st-6th grade to careers in STEM.
+This annual event, hosted by the Women In Engineering Program, introduces children in 1st-6th grade to careers in STEM.
 Students participate in fun activities, such as shooting a paper rocket in the air using Alka Seltzer and water to better understand chemical reactions.
 Students have also made roller coasters using insulation tubes and marbles to learn about kinetic energy.

 ASM Materials Camp® - Teachers